VGonzalesVGonzales/hiringtask/Scenario_D.md

-## Scenario D: Tech Fellow is Following Up their Status

 Hello Dennis,

 Thank you for your interest in joining our Tech Fellow program.
 We are happy to check the status and provide you more details on your application.